chocolatey/docs/input/en-us/licensed-extension/intune/push.md

 ## Summary

 The ability to push Chocolatey Intune packages (packages with the extension `.intunewin`) has been added to the `push` command.
 The command will push the specified Chocolatey Intune package, any dependencies specified for the package along with the core Chocolatey Intune packages of  `chocolatey`, `chocolatey-license` and `chocolatey.extension` when the packages do not already exist on the Intune tenant.
-The `chocolatey-license` package will be automatically generated using the Chocolatey for Business license, from the local computer running the `push` command, if it does not exist in the Intune tenant.
+The `chocolatey-license` package will be automatically generated using the Chocolatey for Business license that is present on the local computer running the `push` command, if it does not exist in the Intune tenant.

 ## Usage